zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 LIMIT 10;
 ```
 Here, we select the “id” column and a second derived column that we create by dividing standard_amt_usd by total_amt_usd and multiplying that by 100.
 We use the AS clause to name this new derived column “std_percent.”
 Then we add a third column – “total_amt_usd”.
+This derived column, and its alias, are generally only temporary, existing just for the duration of your query.

 ### Logical Operators
 Logical operators allow you to create longer more complex statements.
 Here’s a summary of the logical operators: